trolldbois/python-haystack/README.md

 over the basic steps to go from a C Header file to a Python ctypes definition.
 Or you can do it yourself, with traditional Python ctypes records.

-The search api is available through the `haystack` script but also in an api so that you can embed that in your own code.
+The search api is available through the `haystack` script but also in an API so that you can embed that search in your own code.

-In short, the haystack search will iterate over every offset of the program's memory to try and find 'valid' offset for that specific record.
+In short, the haystack search will iterate over every offset of the program's memory to try and find 'valid' offset for that specific record type.

-The validity of the record  is determined mostly by inherent constraints, like pointer values, or your own constraints that you define in a file.
+The validity of the record  is determined mostly by inherent constraints, like pointer values that should be in a valid address space, or your own constraints that you define in a file.

 You can take a look a `haystack/structures/win32/winxpheap.constraints`, where the constraints of a Windows XP HEAP are defined.